 The structure of the programme and the modules currently offered are set out below.
-Of the modules shown against each year of your programme, some are core/compulsory (i.e. enrolment is automatic) and others are option.
+Of the modules shown against each year of your programme, some are core/compulsory and others are option.
 Against each year, you are directed to which modules are core/compulsory and which are option.
-The option modules listed constitute an indicative list.
-There will always be choice but the options might vary between years.
-A list of option modules will be available to you via the Student Record Self-Service system once you enrol at the University.
+The option modules shown below constitute an indicative list; there will always be choice but the options might vary between years.
+A full list of modules and rules will be available to you via the Student Record Self-Service system once you enrol at the University.

-The programme is normally studied over 12 months full-time.
-The taught component of the programme consists of 30 study weeks divided into two semesters during which time students study modules in total worth of 60 ECTS/120 CATS.
-Following the taught component, students undertake a three-month period of supervised research for a Master's dissertation at a value of 30 ECTS/60 CATS.
+The programme is normally studied over 27 months part-time.
+The taught component of the programme consists of 30 study weeks divided into four semesters during which time students study modules in total worth of 60 ECTS/120 CATS.
+Following the taught component, students undertake a six-month period of supervised research for a Master's dissertation at a value of 30 ECTS/60 CATS.